-The District Voluntary Transfer of Local Days shall be established by voluntary donations for District staff.
-Local sick leave days are for the purpose of assisting a fellow employee who has a catastrophic illness or disability.
+The District Voluntary Transfer of Local Days shall be established by voluntary donations for District staff, Local sick leave days are for the purpose of assisting a fellow employee who has a catastrophic illness or disability.
 The plan can also be established for the employee who has an immediate family member with a catastrophic illness or disability.
-Any donated days will be transferred immediately to the recipient upon approval from the Human Resources Department.
+The employee may participate in the voluntary transfer of days until he or she has used a cumulative lifetime total of 30 days as eligible.
+Any donated days will be transferred to the recipient upon approval from the Human Resources Department and the employee has exhausted all paid leave.
 Recipient will keep all donated days.
 Only Full-Time employees are eligible to receive and or transfer local days.
 Once an employee resigns, retires or is deceased, the employee is no longer eligible to participate in the Voluntary Transfer of Local Days Program.
+The voluntary transfer of local days cannot be used towards retirement payout.